 - A/A x A/A: All of the offspring will be at risk.

 Currently, there are no known treatment methods to slow or stop the progression of degenerative myelopathy.
-The quality of life for the canine can be improved, however, through veterinary care, physical rehabilitation, and increased mobility through the aid of harnesses or carts.
+The quality of life for the canine can be improved, however, through veterinary care, physical rehabilitation, and increased mobility through the aid of dog lift harnesses or wheelchairs for dogs.

-DNA Statistics from the University of Missouri and Orthopedic Foundation for Animals5
+DNA Statistics from the University of Missouri and Orthopedic Foundation for Animals

 Below are statistics of Degenerative Myelopathy DNA testing conducted by the University of Missouri and the Orthopedic Foundation for Animals.
 Note that these are only test results and not indicative of a particular breed’s chances of developing DM.